SAP-samples/btp-terraform-samples/released/discovery_center/mission_3248_trial/step2/README.md

-# Sample Setup of an ABAP Environment on SAP BTP - Step 2
+# Prepare an Account for ABAP Trial - Step 2

 ## Overview

-This directory contains the setup of an ABAP environment from scratch namely a new subaccount including the relevant entitlements, a Cloud Foundry environment and a Cloud Foundry space.

-This directory contains the configuration for the second step of the setup namely:

-- the assignment of Cloud Foundry org roles
+The second configuration step finalizes the ABAP Trial setup for the subaccount.
+The following configurations are applied:
-- a new Cloud Foundry space
+- Creation a new Cloud Foundry space if no space with the provided name exists
-- the assignment of Cloud Foundry space roles
+- Assignment of Cloud Foundry org and space roles
-- the ABAP environment (service instance)
+- Creation of an ABAP Trial service instance in the Cloud Foundry space
-- the service keys for the ABAP environment (ADT, Communication arrangrement `SAP_COM_0193`)
+- Creation of a service key for the instance

 ## Deploying the resources

-To deploy the resources of step 2 execute the following commands:
+To deploy the resources of this step execute the following commands:

 1. Initialize your workspace: